Bluesky-CPS/BlueSkyLoggerCloudBINResearchVer1.0/README.md

 Blue-sky Logger cloud binary execution file Ver1.0
 ===================================================
 This is [Blue-sky](http://www.bluesky-cps.org) server binary files repository.
 Here is non-profit repository for education purpose.
-Of cause, you can try to use the software as the general-purpose everytime that we do not suggest now, but we will not have a responsibility anything in the case of software injury because this is not completed version.
+Of cause, you can try to use the software as the general-purpose everytime that we do not suggest now.

+Cautions: We will not have a responsibility anything in the case of software injury because this is not completed version.
 We will release the completed version in the next time.
 The source code will be provided anytime if you have a request.

 Getting Started
 ---------------